on-api/on-api/ticket.md

 Data communicated should only be related to its troubleshooting purpose or context.

+See events specification for sending notifications for when a ticket has been updated.

 CO = Comminicatoin Operator
 SP = Service Provider